christophercliff/caisson/README.md

 ## Usage

 Provisioning operations are bundled into plugins and can be mixed and matched as needed.
-For example, you can provision an S3 bucket and upload your build directory:
+For example, the following will provision an S3 bucket and upload your build directory:

 ```js
 var caisson = Caisson.create()